 “This is too good to be true.”

 “How will I survive (make money, eat, and so forth)?”

 It’s giving you its core arguments to validate its existence, and while many of you know that you will always have some sort of ego, all the unconscious programming from the original identity pretty much needs to be deleted so that you can embrace all of you.
 Because if you don’t, you will drop down in cycles of yearning and desire once more.

-It's all very humbling.
-In using your mind too look at how you are co-creating situations through desire, you can start to unearth the lies of desire as they arise and re-arise.
+It’s all very humbling.
+In using your mind to look at how you are co-creating situations through desire, you can start to unearth the lies of desire as they arise and re-arise.

-For those who have touched this space, it is real, and it wasn't just a one-time thing.
-Don't struggle to attain it.
-Don't turn it into a new desire.
+For those who have touched this space, it is real, and it wasn’t just a one-time thing.
+Don’t struggle to attain it.
+Don’t turn it into a new desire.
 Just let go and trust that it will arise when it chooses to arise.
 Trust that it is already here even if the current feelings have changed.
 Emotions are always in motion; the timeless Self free of desire is still here regardless of the latest feeling moving through you.